Service

 Service is a crucial part of being a professional.
 If we want to benefit from all of the work being done by colleagues in our field — people who improve our lives in so many ways — we must also contribute ourselves, wherever we can be useful.

-Here are a few of my currrent roles of service to my department, university, and profession:
+Here are a few of my current roles of service to my department, university, and profession:

 Director, TTU English Media Lab.
 The Media Lab is a space for students and scholars to collaborate on digital, multimodal, and new media projects.
 The Media Lab aims to foster pedagogy and cultivate research infused with creative media technology, and to support the development of digital and new media literacies.